IseeHorizont/IseeHorizont/README.md

 ## Hi everyone 👋
 I'm Evgeny Moiseev :cactus:

+:bank: I work as a Automation QA Engineer on Java

-🎓 I'm studying Java/Spring almost everyday
+🎓 I'm studying Java/Spring almost everyday like a hobby

 📫 About me more: [my cv on habr](https://career.habr.com/funnyicecream)